GSYAtools/Fairness/README.md

 # Fairness Metrics and Analysis

 This repository contains scripts and data for generating synthetic datasets, calculating fairness metrics, and analyzing temporal trends.
-It also includes processing scripts for real-world data from the CIC IDS 2017 dataset.
+It also includes processing scripts for real-world data from the UNSW dataset.

 ## Directory Structure